Quantum-Yeti/ScratchBoard/README.md

 # Scratch Board

-**Scratch Board** is a lightweight desktop productivity app that combines note-taking, scratch notes (sticky notes), and fun interactive tools like a built-in Pac-Man game.
-Designed for quick note capture and playful exploration, it keeps your ideas organized while adding a touch of fun.
+**Scratch Board** is a lightweight desktop productivity app that combines note-taking, scratch notes (sticky notes), and interactive tools such as a MAC vendor lookup.
+Designed for capturing quick notes and playful exploration, it keeps your ideas organized while adding a touch of fun.

 ---

 ## Features

 - **Scratch Notes:** Create colorful, draggable, and resizable sticky notes with auto-save.
-- **Markdown Text Formatting:** Use markdown formatting to jot down notes and preview the html version side by side in a preview panel.
+- **Basic Markdown Text Formatting:** Use markdown formatting to jot down notes and preview the html version side by side in a preview panel.
 - **Dashboard:** Modern dashboard that includes statistics, graphs, and helpful widgets.
 - **Sidebar Navigation:** Quickly switch between different views of the app.
+- **Execute Batch Files:** Quickly select and execute a windows batch file.
 - **Pac-Man Game:** Take a break with a built-in, playable Pac-Man game.
 - **Custom Colors:** Change the color of your scratch notes using the color picker.
-- **Mac Lookup:** Search a MAC address to find the company and country of origin.
+- **Mac Vendor Lookup:** Search a MAC address to find the company and country of origin.
+- **Contacts Rolodex:** Add, edit, and delete contacts with names, emails, phone numbers, and websites.
+- **Quick Links/References:** Add and delete quick links to helpful online resources.
 - **Timezone Clocks:** View the military time for each timezone within the United States.

 ---